knat/XData/README.md

 }
 ```

-You cannot directly use the DOM library, because the classes are almost abstract.
+You cannot directly use the DOM library, because most classes are abstract.

 ### Code Generation